alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 Being JSON, many of the properties are self-documenting.
 You set a few name variables, identify icons and theming to use for the app, and fill in a few other configs.

 One important property to set is "start_url".
-It's the page the browser will direct users to when they launch your app, and is important to sync with our service worker in the next section.
+It's the page the browser will direct users to when they launch your app.

 The "standalone" setting on the "display" property will launch the site without an address bar/tooling so it looks and feels like a native app.